Enayam Puthenthurai: Location

-Enayam Puthenthurai is located 32 km west of district capital Nagercoil and 741.5 km from the state capital, Chennai.
-Villages near Enayam include Thengapattanam (3 km), Midalam (4.75 km), Painkulam (5 km), Killiyur (6 km), Thoothoor (7 km), and Paloor (7 km).
+Enayam is located 32 km west of district capital Nagercoil and 741.5 km from the state capital, Chennai.
+Villages near Enayam Puthenthurai include Thengapattanam (3 km), Midalam (4.75 km), Painkulam (5 km), Killiyur (6 km), Thoothoor (7 km), and Paloor (7 km).
 Karungal, Kollankodu and Unnamalaikadai are other nearby cities.

 The village is bordered by the Munchira and Melpuram Blocks in the north and the Thackalai and Thiruvattar Blocks in the east.
 It sits near the border of the Kanniyakumari District and Thiruvananthapuram District.
-It is located on the coast of the Indian Ocean.
+It is located on the coast of the Arabian Sea.
 Enayam Puthenthurai's village code is 227646 and its postal code is 629193.
 Its postal head office is in Keezhkulam.

 Demographics

-As per the 2011 census of India, Enayam Puthenthurai village has a total population of 13,097 people, including 6,650 males and 6,447 females.
+As per the 2011 census of India, Enayam village has a total population of 20,000 people, including 13,000 males and 7,000 females.

 The main languages spoken in the village are Tamil and English.